Project-Prism/Prism-OS/README.md

 | [Pyogenics](https://github.com/Pyogenics)             | Website developer            |
 | 'Nicole Hammonds', The Noun project.                  | Our logo, 'Diamond'          |

-This Project is Made Possible by Cosmos and the Community Around it, We Give a Huge Thanks to All of the Developers that Contribute to and Support it, Our Work Would Not be Possible Without it.
+This project is made possible by cosmos and the community around it, we give a huge thanks to all of the developers that contribute to and support it.
+Our work would not be possible without it.

 <hr/>